Skip to main content

 ~

-Cortex Xpanse provides attack surface management — posture scanning, not self-mutating adversarial hunting
+Cortex Xpanse provides attack surface management — posture scanning, not governed adversary emulation validated against telemetry

 Security integrated into governed AI operating system